evanthegrayt/standup_md/README.md

 for the current month in your preferred editor.
 If an entry for today is already present, no text will be generated.
-If an entry for today doesn't exist, one will be generated, and if a previous entry exists, it will be added to today's entry as what your previous day's work.
+If an entry for today doesn't exist, one will be generated, and if a previous entry exists, it will be added to today's entry as your previous day's work.
 See [example](#example).
 There's also an API if you'd like to use this in your own code somehow.

 ## Installation
 ### Via RubyGems